loiccoyle/phomo/README.md

 As always, it is usually a good idea to use a [virtual environment](https://docs.python.org/3/library/venv.html).

 If you're just interested in command line usage, consider using [pipx](https://pypa.github.io/pipx/).

+> [!NOTE]
+> For GPU acceleration you'll need a CUDA compatible GPU and the CUDA toolkit installed.
+See [numba docs](https://numba.readthedocs.io/en/stable/cuda/overview.html#requirements) for details.

 ## 📋 Usage